patchedsoul/stellar/README.md

 keeping a hand written journal takes work and becomes horribly inefficient to recall specific entries.

-Stellar aims to help in these challenges.
+Stellar aims to help with these challenges.
 We can digitial manage our entries in a database, use an object oriented model of querying these entries, and create entries with either highly formatted markdown syntax or plain text format.
 In addition, Stellar can track goals and tasks letting you know what is complete,